entykey/todo-app/README.md

 A full CRUD app built with React.

 I built this to see how Redux, TypeScript and Firebase work together.
 Really well, to be honest.
-RTK and react-redux packages offer typings straight out of the box and because of Firebase's onSnapshot listener and React's useEffect, there's no need to use createAsyncThunk ar all.
+RTK and react-redux packages offer typings straight out of the box and because of Firebase's onSnapshot listener and React's useEffect, there's no need to use createAsyncThunk at all.

 ## 💻 Stack
 - React